Inshore Fishing Crystal River, FL – What to Expect in the New Year

 Sheepshead

-Known for their striking black-and-white striped appearance, sheepshead are unmistakable.
+With their striking black-and-white striped appearance, sheepshead are unmistakable.
 Their human-like teeth are perfectly adapted for crunching through shells, which is why they are often found near structure, such as dock pilings, rock piles, and oyster bars.
 Winter is prime time for targeting sheepshead, as they gather in larger numbers.
 They have a preference for crustaceans, so using fiddler crabs, barnacles, or shrimp as bait is ideal.
 Sheepshead are notorious for their subtle bites, so using a sensitive rod and small hooks can improve your success.

 Black Drum